 - Share the video with your newsletter subscribers.
 Include a video as a part of your email marketing.
 You can consider promoting it in several letters in order to get more attention from subscribers;

 - Do paid promotion.
-Most common strategies include a social media and Google AdWords campaigns.
+The most common strategies include social media and Google AdWords campaigns.

 Video distribution hugely determines the overall success of a video.
 While choosing a distribution platform and promoting a video might seem tricky, in fact, there are dozens of forums and tutorials online that will help you spread the word about your content.